Our Staff

 We are just a group of normal crazy horse people living our dream of working with horses on a daily basis.
 While we may be crazy about horses, overall we are actually rather normal folks who are grateful for the opportunity to share our amazing horses and home with others.

-Sylvie, or Ms. Sylvie as the children affectionately call her has been making our youngest riders feel welcomed in Pony Camp since 2022.
+Sylvie, or “Ms. Sylvie” as the children affectionately call her, has been welcoming our youngest riders to Pony Camp since 2022.
+She has a natural ability to make children feel comfortable, confident, and excited to try something new.

 Zoe has been working at Piping Rock since 2023!
 Piping Rock holds a special place in her heart since she has been riding there since she was 15.
 She loves being able to give back to others the same experiences that she had been blessed with.